-The Simplified Employee Pension plan permits business owners to make contributions to each employee’s Individual Retirement Account (IRA) – including their retirement fund.
-SEP-IRAs are advantageous for companies that are cyclical as contributions need not be made annually and can be adjusted from year to year.
+The Simplified Employee Pension plan permits business owners to make contributions to each employee’s IRA – including their retirement fund.
+SEP IRAs favor cyclical companies since contributions for a given tax year can occur up to the final tax filing date of the following year.
 The disadvantage of these self-employed retirement plans is that they don’t permit employee contributions.

 This option for businesses with 100 or fewer employees permits employees and employers to contribute.
 Employers must either match the employee’s net income or a choose nonelective contribution.
 Under the match model, the employer is not required to add money to the account if the employee doesn’t participate.
 Under the nonelective contribution model, the employer must contribute even if the employee doesn’t chip in.

 This self-employed 401(k) plan comes with similar rules as a traditional 401(k) plan and is available to business owners with no employees (other than you and your spouse).
-The business owner can make traditional (pre-tax) or Roth (post-tax) contributions up to a total of $55,000 in 2018 (plus an extra $6,000 in catch-up contributions for individuals 50 and over).
-Contributions to a self-employed 401(k) plan can take the form of employer contributions of up to 25 percent of self-employment net earnings and elective deferral contributions of up to $18,500 in 2018.
+The business owner can make traditional (pre-tax) or Roth (post-tax) contributions up to a total of $56,000 in 2019 (plus an extra $6,000 in catch-up contributions for individuals 50 and over).

 What’s the annual contribution limit for self-employed retirement plans?